 Where does the trail to Lake O’Hara start?

 The 7 mile/11 km trail to Lake O’Hara starts at the Lake O’Hara dirt parking lot located off the Trans-Canada Highway 1 in Yoho National Park, Canada.

 Primitive toilets are available at the parking lot.

 Where is the Opabin Prospect viewpoint of the lakes?

 If one of your reasons for visiting Lake O’Hara is to view or photograph the lakes from the Opabin Prospect overlook point, this will require an additional 4 mile/6 km round-trip hike on top of the 14 mile/22 km hike in and out.
 That’s a total of 18 miles/28 km to cover in one day.

-The best viewpoint of the lakes is located at the Opabin Prospect off the Opabin Plateau Circuit Trail about 1-mile up/1.5 km from Lake O’Hara lodge.
+The best views of the lakes are located at the Opabin Prospect overlook off the Opabin Plateau Circuit Trail about 1-mile up/1.5 km from Lake O’Hara Lodge.
 The Opabin Plateau Circuit Trail ascends about 820 feet/250 meters total in elevation but the views along this hike are just spectacular!

 The quickest way to reach this viewpoint is by hiking the West Opabin Trail from Lake O’Hara.
 The viewpoint is located a few minutes after you reach the mountain top on a small side trail leading to the cliff side.